 Entwined: Freedom, Sovereignty and the Sea

 This seminar studies in-depth African and Indigenous perspectives in maritime history and explores a reframing of that history which includes Black and Indigenous voices and histories as authoritative.
-Settler colonialism, Indigenous dispossession and enslavement, the slave trade, various elements of the slave institution in the region, and survivance and coastal and seaport communities will be explored through a maritime lens.
-Black and Indigenous life at sea, diaspora and spirituality will also be areas of focus.
+Settler colonialism, Indigenous dispossession and enslavement, the slave trade, various elements of the slave institution in the region, survivance, and coastal and seaport communities will be explored through a maritime lens.
+Black and Indigenous life at sea, diaspora, and spirituality will also be areas of focus.

 Independent Research

-Independent Research involves the preparation of a major research paper on a topic of your choice under the direction of the Institute Director and the senior Museum leadership, and making use of the resources of Mystic Seaport Museum’s collections.
+Independent Research involves the preparation of a major research paper on a topic of your choice, under the direction of the Institute Director and the senior Museum leadership, and making use of the resources of the Mystic Seaport Museum collections.
 Participants must be qualified to work on a graduate level and to pursue research using primary documents and original sources.

-Past Munson Institute Field Seminar Locations have included the Mashantucket Pequot Museum and Pequot Fort Site, Sylvester Manor, New London CT, New Bedford MA, Newport RI, and more.
+Past Munson Institute Field Seminar locations have included the Mashantucket Pequot Museum and Pequot Fort Site, Sylvester Manor, New London, Connecticut, New Bedford, Massachusetts, Newport, Rhode Island, and more.

 The name “Mystic” was derived from the Algonquian word Missituk, meaning great tidal river.
 This area was likely explored for the first time by Europeans in the 1600s by Captain Adrian Block, and settled by the English in 1654.